arhohuttunen/coding-revolution/content/post/spring-boot-datajpatest/index.md

 Next, let's remind ourselves about one of the characteristics of unit tests: _A test is not a unit test if it talks to the database_.
 So it is pretty clear that involving the database in a test makes it an integration test.

-However, the only way to make sure that, for example, queries work is to execute them against a running database.
+However, the only way to make sure that, for example queries work is to execute them against a running database.
 Unit testing the persistence layer doesn't make sense.

 Let's look at how we can deal with the above matters.